-This analysis includes all deaths registered in NSW, including overseas and interstate visitors, sourced from the NSW Registry of Births Deaths and Marriages.
+This analysis includes all deaths registered in NSW, including overseas and interstate visitors, sourced from the BDM.
 We report mortality up to 4 weeks prior to the date of analysis.
-Not all deaths are registered in this time (in 2021, 93% of deaths were registered within 6 weeks), therefore death rates have been corrected to reflect delays in the most recent weeks.
-Time series of weekly counts of deaths from January 2017 to 2023 year-to-date were prepared.
-The date of death was used to count deaths in a week ending Sunday.
-Death rates were calculated using 2022 NSW Department of Planning and Environment population projections for NSW.
-The seasonal baseline was estimated by modelling all-cause death rates using seasonally adjusted robust regression.
-In 2024, deaths from 2017-2023 (excluding 2020 and 2022) are used to fit the model and forecast the seasonal baseline for 2022 and 2023.
-This may be a slight underestimate due to the effect of lower mortality in winter 2020.
-The usual variation limits were estimated as 1.96 standard errors above and below the seasonal baseline (95% confidence interval).
+Not all deaths are registered in this time (in 2023, 95% of deaths were registered within 6 weeks), therefore death rates are corrected to reflect delays in the most recent weeks.
+A time series of weekly counts of deaths from January 2017 to 2024 year-to-date are presented.
+The date of death is used to count deaths in a week ending Sunday.
+Mortality rates are calculated using 2022 NSW Department of Planning and Environment population projections.
+The seasonal baseline are estimated by modelling all-cause mortality rates using seasonally adjusted robust regression.
+In 2024, deaths from 2017-2023 (excluding 2020 and 2022) are used to fit the model and forecast the seasonal baseline for 2024.
+The usual variation limits are estimated as 1.96 standard errors above and below the seasonal baseline (95% confidence interval).

 The NSW Sewage Surveillance Program tests untreated sewage for fragments of the SARS-CoV-2 virus that causes COVID-19.
 Gene copy numbers are influenced by many factors including virus shedding by people (which varies individually and over the course of the infection), dilution of virus within sewage – such as during rain, the period over which the sewage sample is collected, and the presence of chemicals and microorganisms in the sewage that affects how well the testing can detect SARS-CoV-2 virus fragments.
 Gene copy numbers are reported per 1,000 people in the catchment over time.
 Trends should be interpreted over an extended period and consider these fluctuations in the context of environmental conditions.
 Where case notifications are presented alongside sewage detection these represent the number of cases residing within the catchment area.

 The NSW Public Health Rapid, Emergency, Disease and Syndromic Surveillance (PHREDSS) system provides daily monitoring of most unplanned presentations to NSW public hospital emergency departments (EDs) and all emergency Triple Zero (000) calls to NSW Ambulance.
 Emergency hospital presentations and ambulance calls are grouped into related acute illness and injury categories.
 The number of presentations and calls in each category is monitored over time to quickly identify unusual patterns of illness.
 Unusual patterns could signify an emerging outbreak of disease or issue of public health importance in the population.
 PHREDSS is also useful for monitoring the impact of seasonal and known disease outbreaks, such as seasonal influenza or gastroenteritis, on the NSW population.
 The 88 NSW public hospital EDs used in PHREDSS surveillance account for 95% of all ED activity in NSW public hospitals in 2020-2021, including most major metropolitan public hospitals (99%) and rural public hospitals (89%).